 The program takes a two-prong approach to promoting financial literacy -- class or library instruction and personal reading.
 Each fall, participating elementary schools receive three new hardback books.
 Lesson plans and activities are included with the books to teach money concepts.
 At the same time, students are encouraged to participate in a personal financial literacy reading program.
 School librarians receive a recommended money reading list that highlights books that focus on basic financial concepts.
 Students who read at least three books from the list and complete personal reading requirements can send a completed reading log to the Treasurer's office for entry in a statewide drawing for one of twenty $250 accounts in the Vermont Higher Education Investment Plan -- Vermont's official 529 college savings plan.
 Winning students are honored at an annual ceremony in Montpelier.

 Each year, the Treasurer's office holds a Financial Literacy Awards Ceremony in Montpelier to recognize student achievement.
-Check out these pictures from the ceremony and see who won college savings accounts!

 Below is the curriculum for the 2016-2017 school term.
 We have archived all past materials for continued use by both school personnel and parents.
 See the sidebar boxes on the right.